fpopic/hmo/lib/gtest-1.8.0/docs/V1_5_AdvancedGuide.md

 `"xml:output\directory\"` on Windows), Google Test will create the XML file in that directory, named after the test executable (e.g. `foo_test.xml` for test program `foo_test` or `foo_test.exe`).
-If the file already exists (perhaps left over from a previous run), Google Test will pick a different name (e.g.
+If the file already exists (perhaps left over from a previous run), Google Test will pick a different id (e.g.
 `foo_test_1.xml`) to avoid overwriting it.

 The report uses the format described here.
 It is based on the